official-stockfish/Stockfish/Readme.txt

 On Unix-like systems, it should usually be possible to compile Stockfish directly from the source code with the included Makefile.

-The exception is computer with big-endian CPUs, like PowerPC Macintoshes.
-Some of the bitboard routines in the current version of Stockfish are endianness-sensitive, and won't work on a big-endian CPU.
+For big-endian machines like Power PC you need to enable the proper flag changing from -DNBIGENDIAN to -DBIGENDIAN in the Makefile.

 Stockfish has POPCNT instruction runtime detection and support.
 This can give an extra speed on Core i7 or similar systems.
 To enable this feature